TU Wien: Library

-The TU Wien Bibliothek, the university library, was founded in 1815.
+TU Wien Bibliothek, the university library, was founded in 1815.
 The main library building was designed by the architects Justus Dahinden, Reinhard Gieselmann, Alexander Marchart, Roland Moebius, and partners.
 Completed in 1987, it features owl sculptures by the Swiss artist Bruno Weber.
 The main library has six floors of open access areas and reading rooms, with around 700 study desks.

 Sports

-The University hosted the IFIUS World Interuniversity Games in October 2007.
+The university hosted the IFIUS World Interuniversity Games in October 2007.